A Guide to Navigating the Permit Process

 1. Obtain the required electrical permit and pay the fee and investigation fee.

-2. Remove all covers from electrical receptacles, switches and other electrical boxes, pull out fixtures.
+2. Remove all covers from electrical receptacles, switches and other electrical boxes; pull out devices and light fixtures; remove panel cover.

 4. Perform any corrective work and schedule any additional inspections if necessary.